 Density

 Besides, you should never stay behind trends, and you should try to update the website as often as possible.
-It can either mean adding new products, correcting information, or may be increasing density with multimedia and extra attractions for more visitors.
+It can either mean adding new products, correcting information, or increasing density with multimedia and extra attractions for more visitors.
 In fact, every well-elaborated update can bring you visits and conversions.

 Take a website that deals with antique car model data as an example.
-Let’s say they’ve launched it a month ago, but business hit the road and they are welcoming more and more visitors.
+Let’s say they launched it a month ago, but business hit the road and they are welcoming more and more visitors.

 Surprised and motivated by such development, the designer decides to include more information in the three sections that attracted most interest.

 Long story short, it was his strategy for increasing density by highlighting the three main points of interest.
 Do you maybe have an idea how this could turn out on your website?
+We hope this list of website design essentials was helpful.